 You are going to use ArcScene when working at a local scale, especially if you want to analyze your 3D data.
 It is better equipped with tools such as line of sight and terrain profiling.
 Because your data remains in vector format, you can extrude features and set base heights.

 ArcGlobe is better suited for global viewing of the Earth.
-At a national extent, ArcGlobe is ideal because how it caches data.
+On a national extent, ArcGlobe is ideal because of how it caches data.
 You can freely zoom to different levels, where it renders your rasterized features.